ericgrig/Completion-n-Queens-Problem/README.md

 Read_me_First.txt

-Along with English, all information is presented in two more languages: French and Russian.
-This means that along with the indicated six files in English, there are also similar 6 files with comments in French, and the corresponding 6 files with comments in Russian.
-Added to the names of these files:
+In addition to the programs with commentary in English, each of the three programs is also presented with commentary in two more languages: French and Russian.
+This means that along with the above three files, there are three more similar files with comments in French and the corresponding three files with comments in Russian.
+At the end of the name of these files are added: _Comments_in_France or _Comments_in_Russian.

-_Comments_in_France, or _Comments_in_Russian.
+For ease of reading, all information materials (including programs source code) were prepared in MS Word and presented in .docx format.
+This allowed all information to be presented in a more readable form.
+All these materials are presented in three catalogs, depending on the description language: in_English, en_Francais, in_Russian.
+To familiarize yourself with this material, you need to go to the appropriate directory and download the required file from GitHub to your computer.

 If necessary, you can copy the .m format  executable file with comments, and paste into the Matlab editor window.
 The program will work fine.